Electronic Engineer Visa Sponsorship Jobs in Virginia

 Which visa types are most common for electronic engineer roles in Virginia?

-The H-1B is the most common visa category for electronic engineers in Virginia, as most roles require at least a bachelor's degree in electrical or electronic engineering, satisfying the specialty occupation requirement.
+The H-1B visa is the most common visa category for electronic engineers in Virginia, as most roles require at least a bachelor's degree in electrical or electronic engineering, satisfying the specialty occupation requirement.
 Candidates from Australia may qualify for the E-3 visa, and Canadian or Mexican nationals may qualify under the TN visa category.
 Some positions at federal contractors also support EB-2 or EB-3 green card sponsorship after initial placement.

 Which cities in Virginia have the most electronic engineer sponsorship jobs?